 If you answer yes to one or both, add it to your scholarship tracker!

-If you don't meet ALL of the criteria, but still feel you are a good candidate for the scholarship, then feel free to apply.
-If the scholarship makes it known that you will be disqualified if you don't meet some of the criteria and you don't meet the requirements, don't waste time applying for it.
+If you don't meet ALL of the criteria, but still feel you are a good candidate for the scholarship, feel free to apply.
+If the scholarship description states that you will be disqualified if you don't meet some of the criteria, then don't waste time applying for it.

 It's not always clear what the scholarship criteria is asking for.
 Below is a table of some common terms you might see, and examples of what it really means.